 Currently, 18% of US adults are diagnosed with an anxiety disorder every year.
 And the majority of us have likely experienced the emotional state of anxiety, even if only for just a few brief moments— maybe when you got lost on your way to an interview, couldn’t find your keys before work, or looked out over the edge of a high building.
-Despite its prevalence, it’s estimated that only 37% of those suffering from an anxiety disorder actually receive treatment.
+Despite its prevalence, it’s estimated that only 37% of those experiencing an anxiety disorder actually receive treatment.

 While many people are at least somewhat familiar with the basic strategies for improving their anxiety (e.g. deep breathing, exercising, talking to a friend, and practicing mindfulness and/or yoga), there are many more techniques and interventions people can apply to help themselves overcome their anxiety.